 - Refrain from making demands

-The talking stage is so popular among Gen Z because it puts no pressure on them and it usually evolves into a committed relationship in a natural way.
+The talking stage is so popular among Gen Z because it puts no pressure on them and it usually evolves into a committed long term relationship in a natural way.

 An impressive 42% of all responders think that getting with someone means they’ve started dating them.